Can Parakeets Live or Survive Outside in the Wild?

 Parakeet Outside in Wild

-Problems Parakeets Face In The Wild
+Problems Parakeets Face in the Wild

 1. Predators